-This land was purchased by the Natural History Society of South Australia (Now Wombats SA) to protect the habitat of Southern Hairy-nosed Wombats.
+This land was purchased by the Natural History Society of South Australia to protect the habitat of Southern Hairy-nosed Wombats.

 As you walk through the reserve you will see how well the native plants and animals have adapted to the semi-arid environment.
-Where there is no damaging interference from people, our plants and animals can thrive in a healthy ecosystem, even though it is naturally quite dry.
+Where there is no damaging interference from people, our plants and animals can thrive in a healthy ecosystem.

-Please take a guide book and enjoy the 1.3 km trail around the open woodland and mallee habitat.
-The marked points are on large rocks next to the trail.
+Please take a brochure and enjoy the 1.3 km trail around the open woodland and mallee habitat.

 Wombats are mostly nocturnal.
 They spend most of the day underground in burrows, sometimes emerging in the late afternoon to sit at their burrow entrance.